The College of the Environment Capstone Courses

 ESCI 490 Environmental Risk Assessment (4) (WP3) Spring:

 Principles and methods of quantitative environmental risk assessment, data analysis and risk communication.

-ESCI 491 Oceanography of the Salish Sea (4) Fall, Winter:
+ESCI 491 Oceanography of the Salish Sea (4) Winter, Spring:

 Focuses on estuarine circulation and its relation to biological and chemical processes in Puget Sound.
 Students conduct a capstone research project integrating oceanography and public policy.
 As a capstone, course is for Seniors only.

 ESCI 493 Environmental Impact Assessment (5) (WP3) Winter:

 Environmental Impact Assessment requires a range of professional qualifications and involves a wide spectrum of disciplines and methodologies.
 This interdisciplinary capstone course involves class preparation of an impact assessment of a local project, summarizing physical, biological and social aspects of a study area.
 Review of pertinent laws and EIS documents.
 Also offered as ENVS 493.